Virginia to Vegas: 2017–2019: Hartland St.

 On February 24, 2017, Virginia To Vegas released a new single called "Selfish".
 On November 8, he released another single called "Emotions".
 His next single "Yesterday" was released on October 12, 2018.
 Finally, he released "Just Friends" on May 24, 2019.
 All these songs are featured on his second EP Hartland St., which was released on June 14, 2019.
 Hartland Street is the name of the actual street he lives on in real life.
 This was when he moved to, was living in, and was leaving Los Angeles at a time.

-2020–present: A Constant State of Improvement and Don't Wake Me, I'm Dreaming
+2020–2022: A Constant State of Improvement and Don't Wake Me, I'm Dreaming

 Only months after the release of Hartland St., Virginia To Vegas released the single "Betterman" on February 14, 2020, followed by an EP titled A Constant State of Improvement on February 28, 2020, which includes the song "Betterman".
 On October 30, 2020, he released another EP, Don't Wake Me, I'm Dreaming, which includes the lead single "Palm Springs (The Way You Made Me Feel)", released on September 18.
 In September 2021, he collaborated with MacKenzie Porter on the single "This Sucks.".